purplacid/F25-NuclearICTeam7/loading_unloading_problem/README.md

 -----------------------------------------------------------------------------------

 ## Model Evaluation
 After your training is finished running, your code's structure should look like this.
-Theres a Runs folder.
+There is a Runs folder.

 ![alt text](Readme_Images/image5.png)

-If you have ran multiple trainings (incomplete ones count!), there will be folders called train, train1, train2, etc..
+If you have run multiple trainings (incomplete ones count!), there will be folders called train, train1, train2, etc..
 Click in the train folder that you would like to use.
 There should be several evaluation graphs given as below:

 ![alt text](Readme_Images/image6.png)